TaeKyungg2/TaeKyungg2/README.md

 </div>

-> 📖 "There is no technology that surpasses nature.
-In fact, all technology imitates various aspects of nature."<br>
-> — Meditations, Marcus Aurelius

 🐳  Trying to understand the principles beyond just using libraries.<br>
 🎼  Enjoy developing and want to learn and build many things.
 <p align="center">